Illegal immigration to the United States: Countries of origin

-According to the Migration Policy Institute, Mexicans represented 53% of the illegal immigrant population.
+According to the Migration Policy Institute, Mexicans represented 53% of the unauthorized immigrantspopulation.
 The next largest percentages were from Asia (16%), El Salvador (6%), and Guatemala (5%).
 The Urban Institute also estimates "between 65,000 and 75,000 Canadians currently live illegally in the United States."
 According to the Pew Research Center, there are an estimated 725,000 Indian nationals living in the US illegally, making them the third largest group after the nationals from Mexico and El Salvador.
 A study at the Johns Hopkins University (JHU) found that the number of asylum seekers from India in the U.S. increased from 9,000 in 2018 to 51,000 in 2023, a rise of 466%.
 Since the US immigration system allows foreigners arrested at the border to request asylum, these requests highlight a trend of increasing illegal immigration to the US.
 The number of Indian nationals arrested for illegal border crossings in the U.S. rose from 1,000 in 2020 to 43,000 in 2023.